pablitogordito/macad.uk2025/README.md

 This repository contains Packer templates and resources for automating macOS virtualization for macadmins with Jamf Pro.

+Special thanks to [**Karthikeyan**](https://www.linkedin.com/posts/bewithkarthi_macadmins-jamf-intune-activity-7393857251507200000-kRvU?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAHqUzABn4m3Oef7FKu_mE0FTADpXOAqjCk) for his LinkedIn post about using this Packer template.
+His feedback inspired improvements to [**this template**](https://github.com/karthikeyan-mac), including the use of variables and conditional statements that make it more flexible and easier to customize.

 ## Requirements

 - macOS host with Apple Silicon